Gov. eases virus school restrictions, urges February reopen

 “This bill is a needed first step to get schools reopened.
 Education for Oregon kids needs to be prioritized,” Senate Republican Leader Fred Girod said.

-The health authority and department of education will review the current metrics and announce updated guidelines before Jan.
+The health authority and Department of Education will review the current metrics and announce updated guidelines before Jan.
 19, 2021.

-Based on data from the state’s education department, in early December around 9% of Oregon public school students have returned for in-person school or a hybrid schedule, a result largely of stringent metrics set by Gov. Brown, for school reopening.
+Based on data from the state’s education department, in early December around 9% of Oregon public school students have returned for in-person school or a hybrid schedule, a result largely of stringent metrics set by Brown, for school reopening.

 Initially, schools weren’t eligible to reopen their buildings, with some exceptions, unless the state’s positivity rate remained for three consecutive weeks below 5% — a number the state has not met since early July.